hoangtran080204/lastfm/README.md

 - To build useful components for Last.fm applications
 - To be the very best, like no-one ever was

+## Description

+The Inflatable Last.fm .NET SDK is a comprehensive library that provides .NET bindings for the Last.fm REST API.
+This SDK aims to simplify the process of integrating Last.fm functionality into .NET applications, allowing developers to easily access and manipulate Last.fm data.

+## Features

+Key features of this SDK include:

+- **Complete API Coverage**: Provides bindings for all Last.fm API methods, allowing full access to Last.fm's extensive music data and user information.
+- **Asynchronous Operations**: Utilizes `async/await` patterns for efficient and non-blocking API calls.
+- **Strong Typing**: Offers strongly-typed objects for Last.fm entities like artists, albums, and tracks, enhancing code reliability and developer productivity.
+- **Authentication Support**: Implements Last.fm's authentication protocols, enabling both authenticated and non-authenticated API requests.
+- **Scrobbling Capabilities**: Includes methods for scrobbling tracks to Last.fm, a core feature of the Last.fm service.
+- **Extensible Architecture**: Designed with extensibility in mind, allowing for easy updates as the Last.fm API evolves.
+- **Cross-Platform Compatibility**: Targets `.NET Standard 1.1`, ensuring broad compatibility across various .NET platforms.

 ## Contributing

 Input is always welcome!
 [Raise an issue on GitHub](https://github.com/inflatablefriends/lastfm/issues), or send a message to [the Gitter chatroom](https://gitter.im/inflatablefriends/lastfm) if you need help with the library.

 If you're interested in contributing code or documentation, [this short introduction to the library](doc/contributing.md) will help you get started.